 Actions

-Select a saved recipe or build one first, then print this card for your kitchen stations.
+Select a saved recipe, then print for your kitchen stations.

 Save a recipe to generate the kitchen card.